-It is the intention of the owners and senior management to maintain and increase Coremo's success by implementing management policies that continuously improve the performance of products and business processes and take into account the needs of all stakeholders involved.
+It is the intention of the owners and senior management to maintain and build upon Coremo’s success by implementing management policies that continuously improve the performance of the company’s products and processes and that take into account the needs of all stakeholders.

 With this in mind, the owners and senior management pursue and promote a general policy aimed at providing products and services that:

-– meet clearly defined market requirements and respond to customer expectations;
+– meet clearly defined market needs and fulfill customer expectations;

-– comply with applicable laws and regulations, as well as applicable standards and specifications;
+– comply with applicable laws and regulations, as well as with applicable standards and specifications;

-– are made available at competitive prices and at a cost that makes them profitable;
+– are made available at competitive prices and at a cost that yields a profit;

-– are developed within an organizational framework focused on continuous performance improvement.
+– are developed within an organizational context focused on continuous performance improvement.

-To ensure that the above intentions become a constant and natural part of corporate life and activities, the owners and senior management have identified the following principles to be followed:
+To ensure that the objectives outlined above become a consistent and natural part of the company’s daily operations and activities, the owners and senior management have identified the following principles to be followed:

 1- Customer Focus

-The Company depends on its customers and must therefore understand their present and future needs, meet their requirements, and aim to exceed their expectations.
+The company depends on its customers and must therefore understand their current and future needs, meet their requirements, and strive to exceed their expectations.

 2- Leadership

-All company managers, at all levels, must establish unity of purpose and direction; they must create and maintain an internal environment that fully involves staff in the pursuit of Coremo's objectives.
+All company managers, at every level, must establish a common purpose and direction; they must create and maintain an internal environment that fully engages the staff in pursuing Coremo’s objectives.

-Coremo's staff, at all levels, are the essence of the company, and their full involvement allows them to put their skills fully at the service of the organization.
+Coremo’s employees, at all levels, are the heart and soul of the company, and their full engagement allows them to put their skills to full use in the service of the organization.

-Coremo has adopted a process-based approach to company management, with the aim of achieving the desired results more efficiently.
+Coremo has adopted a process-based management approach with the goal of achieving the desired results more efficiently.

-Business processes and their interrelationships have been identified, understood, and managed to contribute to the effectiveness and efficiency of the organization in achieving its objectives.
+Business processes and their interrelationships have been identified, understood, and managed to contribute to the organization’s effectiveness and efficiency in achieving its objectives.

-Continuous improvement in overall performance is a permanent goal at Coremo.
+Continuous improvement in overall performance is an ongoing goal for Coremo.

 To increase the effectiveness of decisions, they must be based on the analysis of data and information.

-Coremo and its suppliers are interdependent, and a mutually beneficial relationship must be created and maintained in order to improve both parties' ability to create value.
+Coremo and its suppliers are interdependent, and a mutually beneficial relationship must be established and maintained to enhance both parties’ ability to create value.

-It is the intention of the owners and senior management that the above principles be translated into fixed, measurable, and disclosed objectives and that, on an annual basis, improvement measures be defined, implemented, and monitored in order to achieve these objectives.
+It is the intention of the owners and senior management that these principles be translated into specific, measurable, and publicly communicated objectives, and that, on an annual basis, improvement measures be defined, implemented, and monitored to ensure the achievement of these objectives.

 General Management